Typical habitat (Red Rock Canyon NCA). |

-Singleleaf Ash are found along washes, rivers, and other wet areas in the Upper Sonoran (Pinyon-Juniper Woodland) and Transition (Yellow Pine Forest) life zones.
+Singleleaf Ash are found on rocky hillsides and along washes, but not closely tied to wet areas, in the Upper Sonoran (Pinyon-Juniper Woodland) and Transition (Yellow Pine Forest) life zones.

-Trunk: Gray with many, shallow furrows in the bark.
+Trunk: Stems many.
+Gray with many, shallow furrows in the bark.
+Fresh twigs square in cross section (4-sided).

 Flowers: Not showy, has no petals.